dragosbuhnila/CI2024_lab1/README.md

 # CI2024_lab1
 Computational Intelligence Course at PoliTO - First Laboratory - Set Cover Problem

 Please read `set-cover_solution_summary` in order to understand the process and findings of the notebook.
-For details, refer to the notebook itself.
+For the code, refer to the `set-cover.ipynb` notebook.

-Both raw files (md and ipynb) and pdf/html versions have been provided for the two files of interest (set-cover_solution_summary.md and set-cover.ipynb)
+The problem in its different sizes has been instead solved in `set-cover-all.ipynb`.
+The approach chosen is simulated annealing with constant temperature.

 Dragos-Constantin Buhnila --- 9/10/2024